-Schedule advising appointments online Posted on May 1st, 2010 by
+Schedule advising appointments online

 To schedule advising appointments last smester, I put a sheet of paper on my door with 15 minute time slots and emailed students asking them to come by and sign up for a time slot.
 Simple enough…but there was one problem.
 I kept forgetting to look at the signup sheet and add the taken times to my calendar.
 As a result, I double-booked myself a couple of times.
 This semester I used Tungle to schedule advising appointments online.
 Tungle integrates with our Google Calendar for the Gustavus domain, so it doesn’t require adopting a new calendar service.
 Instead, it serves as an add-on to our current system.